 Free oleic acid

 When oleic acid is free, it's able to penetrate deeper into the skin, disrupting the protective barrier in a way that isn't possible when it's part of the larger triglyceride.
 This is isn't necessarily a bad thing for everyone - it can help to deliver actives deeper into the skin, and is used in pharmaceuticals to do exactly this.
 However, skin barrier disruption is something to be avoided if your skin is easily irritated or you're prone to eczema.

-Knowing that free oleic acid can be a problem, it might seem logical to avoid oils high in oleic acid.
+If free oleic acid is a problem, it might seem logical to avoid oils high in oleic acid.
 However, a high oleic acid content doesn't mean that it's high in free oleic acid, and vice versa.
 At 40%, the Baobab oil above isn't one of the oils with the highest oleic acid content, yet it's free oleic acid value can be up to 20% of the total.

 High linoleic oils

 On the other side of the spectrum are Meadowfoam seed and Jojoba oils - superstars of resilience.
 Alongside their multiple benefits, their unusual structure of long-chain fatty acids means they're amongst the most stable plant oils available.
-The good news is they'll up the stability of the oils around them, so you can use small amounts of more delicate oils in there too.
+The good news is they'll up the stability of the oils around them, so you can use more delicate oils in there too.